MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab09_Ingest_to_FHIR.md

 In this lab, you will learn how to use the FHIR Loader utility to ingest FHIR data into the FHIR service.

 Data ingestion into FHIR is a vital capability for a healthcare organization's integration with multiple health data systems.
 While the FHIR service does features a custom $import operation for data ingestion, it is only recommended for the initial transfer of data into the FHIR service (data loading at high speeds).
 Alternate approaches can be used for the ongoing, transactional loading of FHIR data.
-In this challenge, we will be using Microsoft's FHIR Loader (OSS) utility, which is an Azure Function App built for importing data into the FHIR service.
+In this lab, we will be using Microsoft's FHIR Loader (OSS) utility, which is an Azure Function App built for importing data into the FHIR service.

 For this lab, you will upload FHIR data bundles for import into the FHIR service.
 You will need to examine error logs and determine what is preventing the data in one of the bundles from being ingested.

 Below is a component view of FHIR Loader connected to the FHIR service endpoint.

 ![Graphical user interface Description automatically generated](./IMAGES/Lab09/L9P1.png)

+In Lab-07, the ARM template automatically deployed and configured FHIR Loader to connect with FHIR service in your resource group.

+For this lab, you will upload FHIR data bundles for import into the FHIR service.
+You will need to examine error logs and determine what is preventing the data in one of the bundles from being ingested.

+**Prerequisites**
+- Successful completion of Challenge-01
+- A text editor (e.g., [Visual Studio Code](https://code.visualstudio.com/)

 ## Learning objectives